Students travelling to their home countries during current coronavirus (COVID-19) restrictions

 Home country re-entry requirements

 Most countries have re-entry requirements in place.
-All students and ISCs must check these details with the relevant Embassy and / or Consulate well in advance before booking tickets.
+All students and school staff must check these details with the relevant Embassy and / or Consulate well in advance before booking tickets.
 Some of these re-entry requirements may include the need to undertake quarantine and / or other requirements.
-Students choosing to return to China need a negative coronavirus (COVID-19) test result three days prior to departing, effective from 11 September.
+Students returning to China, should be made aware of the need for a negative coronavirus (COVID-19) test result two days prior to departing, effective from 8 November.
 Please note, these requirements can change at short notice.
+This is outside the Department's control.
 To access information about the main Embassies and Consulates for our students, see:

 For a list of all overseas embassies and consulates in Australia, see: Department of Foreign Affairs and Trade.

-Students must also be aware that returning to Australia to resume learning in 2021 may not be possible given current coronavirus (COVID-19) related travel restrictions.
+Schools may wish to discuss with their students that returning to Australia to resume learning may not be possible given current coronavirus (COVID-19) related travel restrictions.
+For more information on current travel restrictions, see: Travel restrictions and exemptions

 Additional travel documents or travel items

-In addition to normal travel documents, students must have their school student emergency / safety card with them at all times throughout the journey.
-Students should be contactable via telephone (call and/or other platforms such as WeChat) at all times, particularly on the day of departure.
+In addition to normal travel documents, students must always have their school student emergency / safety card with them throughout the journey.
+Students should always be contactable via telephone (call and/or other platforms such as WeChat) , particularly on the day of departure.
+Schools should explain what to do and who to call in the event of an emergency.

-Students should also ensure they have appropriate supplies of medication and Personal Protective Equipment (PPE) for their entire journey home.
-This includes masks, gloves and hand sanitiser (including spares).
-Students should wear masks at all times, including during any overnight periods, and maintain social distancing requirements where possible.
+Students should also ensure they have appropriate supplies of medication with them.
+Students should also take an adequate supply of Personal Protective Equipment (PPE) for their entire journey home (including spares).
+This includes masks, gloves and hand sanitiser.
+Students should wear masks as required, including during any overnight periods, and maintain social distancing requirements.

 Travelling via Sydney or other domestic airports

-Where possible, students are strongly encouraged to take direct international flights home from Melbourne.
+Where possible, students should be strongly take direct international flights home from Melbourne.
 All students holding a Confirmation of Appropriate Accommodation and Welfare (CAAW) must have their travel plans approved by their school well before travel.
-If students can only travel via Sydney, those holding a CAAW must also have their travel plans to Sydney approved by the school before leaving.
+If students can only travel via Sydney, those holding a CAAW must also have their travel plans to Sydney approved before leaving.
 The Department may advise the Australian Department of Home Affairs (DHA) of any students travelling without approved care and welfare arrangements.
-As the failure to maintain approved CAAW arrangements is a breach of their student visa, this could jeopardise the student’s visa and their ability to return to Australia in the future.
+As the failure to maintain approved CAAW arrangements is a breach of their student visa, this could jeopardise the student's visa and their ability to return to Australia in the future.

-If transiting through Sydney cannot be avoided, then the student’s transit should be for a period of less than eight hours.
-The Department strongly discourages parents from booking flights with transit periods of eight hours or more and overnight transits as these require a stay in one of Sydney’s quarantine hotels.
+If transiting through Sydney cannot be avoided, then it is recommended that the student's transit should be for a short period of time.
+Parents are strongly discouraging from booking flights with long transit periods or overnight stays.

 Cancelled international flights (departing from Sydney or other domestic airports)

-Prior to departure, student and parents should continually check airline websites for any change to departure times or dates prior to leaving Melbourne.
-Students should not embark on their homeward journey without checking all flights as delays in Sydney may means that students are placed in quarantine accommodation in NSW.
+Prior to departure, the student and parent should continually check airline websites for any change to departure times or dates prior to leaving Melbourne.
+Students should not embark on their homeward journey without checking all flights.

 Travelling to Sydney or other domestic airports